danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-06-adding-scroll-offset-tracking-to-a-swiftui-scroll-view.md

 source: /blob/main/Sources/ScrollKit/ScrollViewHeader.swift
 ---

-The SwiftUI `ScrollView` is currently quite limited, and for instance doesn't let us detect the current scroll offset.
-In this post, let's look at how to add offset tracking, which we'll then use to build fun things.
+The SwiftUI `ScrollView` is currently quite limited in functionality, and will for instance not let us detect the current scroll offset.
+Let's take s look at how to add offset tracking to it.

 {% include kankoda/data/open-source.html name="ScrollKit" %}